-Community development: A march to mobilize resources for drinking water supply in cocoa communities
+Community development: A march to mobilise resources for drinking water in cocoa communities

 Charlie Uldahl Christensen, Founder and CEO of Walking for Water (W4W), has embarked on a philanthropic pilgrimage from Denmark to Tanzania since mid-2015.
 His goal is to combat the global water crisis by raising funds to build drinking water systems in developing countries.

 In November 2017, Charlie Uldahl reached Côte d’ Ivoire.
 He took advantage of his stopover in the country to visit cocoa-growing communities supported by ICI’s Eliminating Child Labor Labor In Cocoa (ECLIC) project in Duékoué and Kouibly.
 Two of the 50 communities benefiting from the ECLIC project have identified the need for drinking water in the development of their Community Action Plan (CAP).
 Charlie Uldahl wanted to witness the reality of water supply issues by speaking to the members of these two communities.

 Charlie Uldahl took a close look at the realities of the communities of Ipouba and Sinikosson

 In Ipouba, the population is supplied by a marigot located 600 m from the village and in Sinikosson, it uses a river located 3.5 km from the village.
 Uldahl carried out samples there which were analyzed by the National Institute of Hygiene and which revealed the contamination of the water consumed by the local populations.
 According to the results of the samples, the water problem is more critical in Sinikosson than in Ipouba.
 Research on the origins of water contamination will be carried out to demonstrate the importance of water sanitation in these communities to potential benefactors.